 SANTA LOVES A PUB CRAWL

 Here’s one last thing to put on your Christmas wish-list!!
-Here at CATS we always do everything we possibly can to make sure you fall head over heels in love with Madrid.
-So, while the city get’s geared up for Christmas, what better plan could there be than to join our festive version of our Pub Crawl!!
-Are you ready for CATS Pub Crawl Christmas Special Edition??
+Here at CATS, we always do everything we possibly can to make sure you fall head over heels in love with Madrid.
+So, while the city gets geared up for Christmas, what better plan could there be than to join our festive version of our Pub Crawl!!
+Are you ready for the best pub crawl in Madrid Christmas Special Edition??

-Stay on the Nice list, boys and girls!!
-See you soon!
+Stay on the Nice list, boys, and girls!!
+Santa is watching!!!